semantic-release/semantic-release/docs/usage/configuration.md

 This allows for the release tag to be published via other means where repository push permissions may not be required (i.e. GitLab Releases)

+Repository pull permissions are still required.

 **Note**: Some plug-ins (i.e. GitHub) may require that the tag exists in the remote repository before publishing.
 Use with caution.

 ### ci